QARIMA: A Quantum Approach To Classical Time Series Analysis: Results: Evaluation Protocol Across Datasets

-\subparagraph{\textbf{DM analysis}} To confirm that these large numerical gains are not an artefact of the short 8-point window, we applied the Diebold–Mariano test against the classical ARIMA$(0,1,1)$ forecast.
+To confirm that these large numerical gains are not an artefact of the short 8-point window, we applied the Diebold–Mariano test against the classical ARIMA$(0,1,1)$ forecast.
 In the MSE-based DM panels (Fig.~\ref{fig:ausbeer-dm-mse}) the leading quantum models, Q$(7,1,1)$, Q$(10,1,1)$, Q$(9,1,1)$, Q$(6,1,1)$, and Q$(3,1,3)$ all lie well below the $\alpha=0.05$ line (and above the $-\log_{10}(\alpha)$ threshold), indicating that their forecast loss sequences are statistically different and, given their lower mean loss, \emph{better} than the classical baseline.
 Models that are closer to the baseline (e.g. Q$(2,1,6)$) show weaker or no significance, which is consistent with their higher MSE/MAPE.
-On the MAE DM (Fig.~\ref{fig:ausbeer-dm-mae}) the pattern is similar: quantum models that already improved absolute error in Table~\ref{tab:ausbeer-mse-mape} remain significant, while those that did not improve MAE fail to clear the $\alpha$ threshold.
-Together, the MSE/MAPE bars and DM panels make the case that, for AusBeer, quantum ARIMA’s lag search plus VQC estimation corrects a structural underfit in the classical ARIMA$(0,1,1)$ baseline.